hiroa-inami/text-wallpaper-generator-4k/README.md

   * Fonts will be placed under the fonts folder
   * Free to add/remove
 * Any size
-  * Wallpaper sise is configurable in settings.toml
+  * Wallpaper size is configurable in settings.toml
 * Generate a certain number of wallpaper with each text
   * The number is configurable in the settings.toml